top of page

 1) The Autism Diagnostic Observation Schedule (ADOS2).
 This is considered the 'gold standard' assessment recommended by the National Institute of Clinical Excellence (NICE) as part of the diagnostic assessment process for ASD.

 The ADOS2 takes between 60 and 120 minutes to administer.
 It assesses communication, social interaction and imaginative use of materials and various tasks designed to elicit behaviours that are directly relevant to a diagnosis of ASD.
 Both assessors will be in the room at the same time.
-It is preferable if the parent / guardian is not in the room, however can wait close by if required.
+It is preferable if any parent / guardian is not in the room, however they can wait close by if required.
 This part of the assessment has to be conducted in person.

 2) The second part of the assessment is the Autism Diagnostic Interview - Revised (ADI-R).
 The ADI-R takes between 1.5 hours and 3 hours to complete.
 Parents / caregivers are asked about various areas and domains of their child's developmental history such as early development, current language and communication skills, social and play development and their interests.
 The child does not have to present for this part of the assessment and it can be conducted either in person or via video conferencing.